markcunninghamuk/FluidTest/Readme.md

  [![Build status](https://dev.azure.com/markcunningham/FluentTestEngine/_apis/build/status/FluentTestEngine-.NET%20Desktop-CI)](https://dev.azure.com/markcunningham/FluentTestEngine/_build/latest?definitionId=16)

 # Introduction
 A flexible and resilient test engine allowing you to focus on reusable components and removing the need to have messy, unreadable tests.
-Scenarios where you will consider using it:
+Scenarios where you will consider using it, you can also watch the intro video on [youtube](https://www.youtube.com/watch?v=9c8Hdn18AY8)

 - Data-based testing
 - Resilient retry policy handled internally to reduce flaky tests